Shpaner/tcb_recruitment_app/README.md

 The Code Brothers recruitment task.

 ### Running app
-To run the app use "flutter run" command and choose device of your choice.
+To run the app use "flutter run" command and choose device from the list of connected devices.